In war-torn Syria, secrets and double lives

-IDLIB, Syria (Reuters) - Every morning, Amjad goes through two army checkpoints to attend a school run by the Syrian government.
+IDLIB, Syria, Nov 14 (Reuters) - Every morning, Amjad goes through two army checkpoints to attend a school run by the Syrian government.
 Every night, he sits by his father’s side to plot attacks to bring that government down.

 Amjad doesn’t see the strangeness of his predicament - reciting chants of loyalty to President Bashar al-Assad in the army-controlled city where his school is, and going home to a village where everyone knows his father’s rebel unit just blew up an Assad tank convoy.